zumasys/docs/site/docs/jbase/dynamic-objects/exceptions-try-&-catch-&-throw-&-$setcatch()/README.md

 jBASE debugger->
 ```

-### NESTED TRY/CATCH BLOCKS
+## Nested Try/Catch Blocks

 You can nest try/catch blocks up to a depth of 30.
 If you need a depth of greater than 30, then perhaps the application needs re-thinking!
 For example,

 ```
     try
-        print "Do this"
+        crt "Do this"
         try
-            print "Do that"
+            crt "Do that"
         catch ex
-            print "Exception block 2"
+            crt "Exception block 2"
         end try
     catch ex
-        print "Exception block 1"
+        crt "Exception block 1"
     end try
 ```

 Of course the try/catch can be in different subroutines/methods/functions.

-### TRY/CATCH BLOCK SCOPE
+## Try/Catch block Scope

 The scope of a try / catch block is limited to the subroutine/method/function it was executed and any child subroutines/methods/functions it executes.

 The try / catch block is removed from jBASE when

-- The subroutine/function/method performs a **RETURN**statement from it.
-Note: This is a **RETURN**from the subroutine/function/method and any **RETURN**from a **GOSUB**is not affected.
+- The subroutine/function/method performs a **RETURN** statement from it.
+Note: This is a **RETURN** from the subroutine/function/method and any **RETURN** from a **GOSUB** is not affected.
 - The **end try** statement is executed.
 - The program performs a **STOP**.
-This means that if one program executes another with **EXECUTE**or **PERFORM**, and that second program issues an exception, it will not be caught by the parent program.
+This means that if one program executes another with **EXECUTE** or **PERFORM**, and that second program issues an exception, it will not be caught by the parent program.
 All try / catch blocks are only active for a single program and do not traverse programs executed with **EXECUTE**/**PERFORM**.

-In the following example, we go outside the try/catch block with a **GOSUB**and in the **GOSUB**we throw an exception.
+In the following example, we go outside the try/catch block with a **GOSUB** and in the **GOSUB** we throw an exception.
 Even though we are actually executing outside of the try/catch block, the exception will still cause the 'catch' code to be executed.

 ```
 debian-~/tmp9: cat test13.jabba
     try
-        print "Do this"
+        crt "Do this"
         gosub 100
-        print "Shouldn't get here" ; debug
+        crt "Shouldn't get here" ; debug
     catch ex
-        print "We've had a catch"
+        crt "We've had a catch"
     end try
-    print "Stopping now"
+    crt "Stopping now"
     stop
 100       *
-    print "Subroutine 100 here"
+    crt "Subroutine 100 here"
     a = "xx"
-    print a+1
+    crt a+1
-    print "We shouldn't get here either" ; debug return
+    crt "We shouldn't get here either" ; debug return